pscally1005/pscally1005.github.io/_posts/bread/2024-03-18-coconut-bread.markdown

 - mozzarella
 - low moisture part skim
 - garlic powder
 Description: This loaf of bread is free of both gluten and refined grains.
 It's higher in protein, lower in carbs, and is full of delicious cheesy and garlicky flavor.
 It still works great with sweet toppings, such as toast with jam or a PB&J. It's much simpler than standard bread to make, keto friendly, and great for people with Celiac disease.
-For a sweeter variation, check out the link below<br><p><a href="chocolate-coconut-bread">Chocolate Coconut Loaf</a></p>
+For a sweeter variation, see the note at the bottom
 Instructions:
 - Preheat oven to 350F, and line a 9x5" pan with parchment paper<br><br>